-The Transportation and Warehousing sector includes establishments that provide passenger and cargo transportation, warehousing and storage for goods, scenic and sightseeing transportation, and support activities for transportation.
-It is common for a business in this sector to operate a network of facilities, with workers and equipment dispersed over a widespread area.
+The Transportation and Warehousing sector includes industries that provide passenger and cargo transportation, warehousing and storage for goods, scenic and sightseeing transportation, and support activities for transportation.
+It is common for a business in this sector to operate a network of facilities, workers and equipment over a widespread area.

 Several subsectors make up the Transportation and Warehousing sector:

-- Modes of passenger and cargo transportation (i.e. air, rail, water, road and pipeline)
+- Each mode of passenger and cargo transportation (i.e. air, rail, water, road and pipeline)

 - Warehousing and storage